rittmananalytics/dwa/README.md

 # dwa - Data Warehouse Automation

 This project automates work that is based on values in your cloud data warehouse (dwh).
-Currently supported:
+Currently, it supports:
+* dwh
   * Snowflake
+* output
+  * cube (formely cube.js) semantic files

+This is a work in progress.
+If you'd like to make changes to make this suitable for your workflow, see `contribute`.

 ## Demo: generate `Cube` code based on an `information_schema`